-In the first year of implementing Zoom's Accessibility Plan, ICT Pillar progress focused on barriers related to making internal ICT technology more accessible for our employees with disabilities in a way that addresses their individual needs.
+In the second year of implementing Zoom's Accessibility Plan, progress on the ICT Pillars remained focused on barriers related to making internal ICT technology more accessible for our employees with disabilities in a way that addresses their individual needs.

-ICT Pillar progress is on track.
-Since we published our Accessibility Plan in May 2023, Zoom continued to build and test internal ICT technology with accessibility in mind so that communication remains accessible for employees with disabilities.
+ICT Pillar progress remains on track.
+Since we published our Accessibility Plan in 2023 and our first Progress Report in 2024, Zoom has continued to build and test internal ICT technology with accessibility in mind so that communication remains accessible for employees with disabilities.
 Zoom also fielded requests from employees with disabilities about their specific communication needs to provide them with the appropriate assistive technology and/or alternative accessible means of communication.

-The current priority for the ICT Pillar is to continue to scale our culture of care towards accessibility as we expand our product portfolio, while working to ensure all new developed products and features meet accessibility standards.
+The current priority for the ICT Pillar is to continue to scale our culture of care towards accessibility as we expand our product portfolio, while working to ensure that all newly developed products and features align with accessibility standards.